Court rejects Trump bid to end young immigrants’ protections

 Thursday’s ruling was the second time in two years that Roberts and the liberal justices faulted the administration for the way it went about a policy change.
 Last year, the court forced the administration to back off a citizenship question on the 2020 census.

-Associated Press writers Lisa Mascaro and Nomaan Merchant in Houston contributed to this report.
+Associated Press writers Jessica Gresko, Lisa Mascaro and Nomaan Merchant in Houston contributed to this report.